-Equipment Quantity Time of Year/Semester Comments Notes Backpack 1 ODAN-Level 1/ODA Level 2 Minimum 60L This pack is used for expeditions.
+Equipment Quantity Time of Year/Semester Comments Notes Backpack 1 ODA Level 2 Minimum 60L This pack is used for expeditions.
 Ensure that the fit is good for heavy loads on your body.
 Day-Pack 1 Fall/level 1 Minimum 25L This bag is used for carrying daily essentials while on course (food/water/first aid/some gear) Duffle Bag 1 Fall/level 1 Hockey bag/travel duffle styles are fine Very useful for overnights at Wilderness Tours and non- hiking courses, as one can pack and locate items easily.
 Large opening/zipper is great.
-Hiking Poles Optional but recommended ODAN-Level 1/ODA Level 2 (winter expedition) Folding/collapsible or telescopic.
+Hiking Poles Optional but recommended ODA Level 2 (winter expedition) Folding/collapsible or telescopic.
 Helps take weight off legs/knees and helps with stability while hiking.
 Sleeping Bag(s) 1 or 2 Fall/level 1 (3 season bag) Winter/level 2 (-20C winter bag) Level 1 requires a basic 3- season bag rated to -8C.
 Can use extra fleece blankets for level 1 if needed.
 Winter-rated bag from -20C or warmer.
 Needed for level 2.
 Sleeping Pad(s) 1 or 2 Fall/level 1 A winter rated foam pad will get you through the entire program.
-If you have an air pad already, that is winter rated, you will still need a back up foam pad for the Winter Expedition.
-The back up foam pad can be R2.5 or greater.
-A closed-cell foam pad is required.
+If you have an air pad already, that is winter rated, you will still need a backup foam pad for the Winter Expedition.
+The backup foam pad can be R2.5 or greater A closed-cell foam pad is required.
 If you have a winter rated air pad, then a thin foam is fine (R3 or < value).
 If your air pad is not winter-rated (R4.5 or >), then you need a winter-rated foam coming into level 2 for winter overnights.
 Tent/shelter 1 or 2 person tent, tarp/bivy bag.
 See COVID19 mitigation strategy in far right column Our service provider has up to 10 tents for sign-out.
-They are 2 to 3 person tents from MEC. covided regulations state that social distancing be practiced at a maximum level; we therefore recommend a 1 person/2person size tent and nothing larger.
+They are 2 to 3 person tents from MEC.
 Three season tents are ideal.
-Four season/alpine tents are overkill for this area.
+Four season/alpine tents are overkill for this program.
 Head Lamp 1 Fall/level 1 Any headlamp that is 200 lumens or brighter will be fine.
 Pack liner or cover 1 Optional Pack cover/liner are great ways to protect gear and keep it dry.
 Stuff Sacks Multiple/Various sizes Fall/level 1 Not necessarily waterproof.
 Ideally, we pack our gear into smaller 'groups' of similar items.
 Purchase various sizes, up to 10L.
 Greater than 10L is typically for your sleeping system, which should be a DRY bag.